philgyford/django-hines/README.md

 - `pyproject.toml` (black's target-version)
 - `Dockerfile`

 For local development we use Docker.
-The live site is on Heroku.
+The live site is on an Ubuntu 22 VPS.

 ## Local development setup